Understanding Why Your College Student Doesn’t Call

 But what if too much communication with your college student isn’t your problem?
 What if all communication with your college student feels one-way?
 You call, text, e-mail — and you get no response.
 Your student doesn’t pick up your calls or return messages or e-mails.
 You may be frustrated, worried, or just plain angry.
 It may help if you give some thought to why your student may not be communicating much, as well as what you can do, and shouldn’t do, to help increase the chances that your student will communicate more.

-In this post, we’ll consider some of the reasons why your student may not be contacting you as much as you think that he should.
+In this post, we’ll consider some of the reasons why your student may not be contacting you as much as you think that they should.
 In our next post, we’ll look at some suggestions for improving the amount and quality of contact with your student.

 Why aren’t you hearing from your college student?

 • The first thing to consider may be whether your expectations are realistic.
 How much do you expect your student to communicate?
-Are you hoping to hear from her every day, or multiple times each day?
+Are you hoping to hear from them every day, or multiple times each day?
 Try tempering your expectations.
 The problem may not be that your student never communicates, but that it never seems to be enough to live up to your expectations.

 There are many different reasons why your student may not be returning your phone calls.
 From a parent perspective, none of these reasons may be acceptable, but it may help to think about them from the student perspective.
 It is important for parents to recognize that there are many different reasons why you may not be hearing from your student, and your response may need to change depending on the reason.
-It may also be important that you talk to your student about why he doesn’t call — and about why you feel you need to hear from him occasionally.
+It may also be important that you talk to your student about why they don’t call — and about why you feel you need to hear from them occasionally.
 When you have that conversation, be sure that you are doing as much listening as talking.

 In our next post, we’ll look at some suggestions for what not to do if your student isn’t calling, as well as some possible suggestions for improving the amount and quality of contact with your student.